drduh/YubiKey-Guide/README.md

 - To get more information on potential errors, restart the `gpg-agent` process with debug output to the console with `pkill gpg-agent; gpg-agent --daemon --no-detach -v -v --debug-level advanced --homedir ~/.gnupg`.

-- If you encounter problems connecting to YubiKey with GnuPG - try unplugging and re-inserting YubiKey, and restarting the `gpg-agent` process.
+- A lot of issues can be fixed by unplugging and re-inserting YubiKey, or restarting the `gpg-agent` process.

+- If you receive the error, `Yubikey core error: no yubikey present` - make sure the YubiKey is inserted correctly.
+It should blink once when plugged in.

+- If you still receive the error, `Yubikey core error: no yubikey present` - you likely need to install newer versions of yubikey-personalize as outlined in [Install software](#install-software).

 - If you see `General key info..: [none]` in card status output - import the public key.

 - If you receive the error, `gpg: decryption failed: secret key not available` - you likely need to install GnuPG version 2.x.
 Another possibility is that there is a problem with the PIN, e.g., it is too short or blocked.

-- If you receive the error, `Yubikey core error: no yubikey present` - make sure the YubiKey is inserted correctly.
-It should blink once when plugged in.

-- If you still receive the error, `Yubikey core error: no yubikey present` - you likely need to install newer versions of yubikey-personalize as outlined in [Install software](#install-software).

 - If you receive the error, `Yubikey core error: write error` - YubiKey is likely locked.
 Install and run yubikey-personalization-gui to unlock it.